30 tips for better email marketing ROI

 Have you ever opened an email on your phone that looks downright terrible?
 Don't be one of those brands.
 Your emails should look good no matter what type of device, browser, or screen your audience is reading it from.

 Fortunately, most email marketing tools will make it easy for you to optimize your emails for mobile devices.
-Just be sure you’re sending yourself a test email and taking a look before you launch a campaign.
+Just be sure you're sending yourself a test email and taking a look before you launch a campaign.
+Use short subject lines and appropriately-sized images to ensure everything displays properly on smaller screens.

 Email marketing gives you the ability to send tailored emails through audience segmentation.
 Using software, you can capture important details about your subscribers or create segments based on their website activity.
 Send relevant updates to specific segments rather than your entire list to maximize the results from email marketing.